 - Chat panel: Ask questions exactly as you would with cloud Copilot.

 Ctrl+I(Cmd+Ion Mac), and type an instruction.
 The diff preview and accept/reject flow are identical to the cloud experience. - Edits across files: Use Copilot's Edits view (the pencil icon in the chat panel) to make multi-file changes.
-Gemma 4 12B handles small edits well; bump up to 27B if you want sharper results on multi-file refactors.

 Why I use this alongside Method 1

-My daily setup is Continue for tab autocomplete (fast, local, always on) plus Copilot Chat with the Gemma 4 model selected for longer-form questions.
-Two reasons: first, Copilot's @workspace indexer is genuinely good at pulling in relevant files from across the repo, and it now does that with a local model answering the prompt.
-Second, switching between Gemma 4 and cloud Copilot is a one-click model-picker change — I keep the cloud model for quick generic questions and flip to Gemma 4 the moment I am working on anything I would not want leaving my machine.
+My daily setup is Continue for tab autocomplete (fast, local, always on) plus Copilot Chat with a Gemma 4 model selected for longer-form questions when I am online and already signed in.
+Two reasons: first, Copilot's @workspace indexer is genuinely good at pulling in relevant files from across the repo, and it can pair that editor context with a local model answer.
+Second, switching between Gemma 4 and cloud Copilot is a one-click model-picker change.
+When I need a fully offline session, I use Continue + Ollama instead.

 Troubleshooting